-Starting with version 3.1.15 a local web interface is included and enabled by default on all interfaces.
-The purpuse of flexiEdge UI is to provide easier flexiWAN deployment and troubleshooting. flexiEdge UI can be accessed using device IP and port 8080. flexiEdge UI is can only be accessed if the device has an active network interface.
+flexiWAN offers a local web interface for initial configuration and troubleshooting. flexiEdge UI is enabled by default on all interfaces and it can be accessed using device IP and port 8080. flexiEdge UI can only be accessed if the device has an active network interface.

 After opening the flexiEdge UI page, enter Linux username and password.

 Upon logging in with credentials, Home page will display device information and status.
 From the sidebar additional options can be accessed.

 After deploying flexiWAN, post-installation steps can be completed via flexiEdge UI.
 The sidebar follows post-installation configuration flow:

 - System Checker - running system checker verifies your device can run flexiWAN

 - Settings - inserting token to connect the device to your flexiManage account.